gonoph/execvhack/README.md

 ## REAL WORLD EXAMPLE

 After it's built, there is a script in the build directory (or emedded in the archive) called `./secret`.
 It's built using a program called `shc` by Francisco Javier Rosales García (http://www.datsi.fi.upm.es/~frosal/).
-The binary is based on the source of `secret.sh`.
+The binary is based on the source of `secret.bash`.
 If you built it, you can run it from there, if you installed it, based on your distro, it should reside in your "docs" directory.
 On fedora and gentoo type installs, that's in `/usr/share/doc/execvhack`.
 There maybe a version number behind it.

 ### When you run it: